benc-uk/smilr/README.md

 It is recommend to use a tool such a [Postman](https://www.getpostman.com/) to call this API, however CLI tools such as curl can also be used, e.g.
 `curl -X POST "http://localhost:4000/api/dbinit" -H "accept: application/json" -H "X-SECRET: 123secret!"`

+### Admin Calls Security
+The event PUT, POST and DELETE calls are considered sensitive, and are only called by the admin section of the Smilr app.
+Optionally these calls can be locked down to prevent people hitting the API directly.
+For demos it is suggested that the APIs are left open for ease of showing the API and the working app, however for a permanent or live instance it should be restricted.

+To switch on security for these three calls, set the `API_SECRET` environmental variable with a key you want to use, note the key can be any length but only contain the following characters:
+`ABCDEFGHIJKLMNOPQRSTUVWXYZ234567`.
+This key is used to generate Time-based One-time Passwords (TOTP), these passwords must be sent to the API in the HTTP request headers, in a header named **X-SECRET**.
+The password is validated against the key and is only valid for 30 seconds.
+Invalid passwords will result in a 401 response.

+Once enabled the Angular client will need to know this key so it can generate the TOTP to send with any requests to the event PUT, POST and DELETE calls.
+This is done by setting it in **environment.prod.ts** in the `dataApiKey` field.

+Note.
+If `API_SECRET` is not set, any value sent in the X-SECRET header is not validated and is just ignored, the header can also be omitted.
+Also Note.
+The GET methods of the event API are always open and not subject to TOTP validation, likewise the feedback API is left open by design

 ### Data access
 All data is held in Cosmos DB, the data access layer is a plain ES6 class **DataAccess** in [lib/data-access.js](service-data-api/lib/data-access.js).
 All Cosmos DB specific code and logic is encapsulated here